Responding to Coronavirus

 As our community navigates a new normal, COTA continues to respond with innovative solutions to protect customers and employees while meeting the mobility demands of Central Ohio.

-Because mobility is essential to our lives, we are going the extra mile to protect you with daily sanitation procedures that exceed industry standards using virus-killing disinfectants and the cutting-edge technology of long-lasting antimicrobial coatings.
+Because mobility is essential to our lives, we are going the extra mile to protect you with daily sanitization procedures that exceed industry standards using virus-killing disinfectants and the cutting-edge technology of long-lasting antimicrobial coatings.
 This innovative approach is applied through spraying, fogging and intensely cleaning every surface to allow us to keep moving forward, together.

 Service Adjustments: Beginning in April, COTA has been providing new service to better meet the essential travel needs of customers while reducing demands on employees.
 Service has shifted to a consistent schedule, 7-days a week.
 We are continuously evaluating demand to best serve our community.
 The most current changes and schedules can be found in the sections below.